Insider Threats in Nigeria: What Every Business Must Know

 The Scale of the Problem: Nigeria vs the World

-According to Confidence Staveley, Executive Director of Cybersafe Foundation, “We see that generally, a lot of organizations absolutely deny the occurrence of cyberattacks and data breach incidents, even in the face of overwhelming evidence.”
+According to Confidence Staveley, Executive Director of Cybersafe Foundation, “We see that generally, a lot of organisations absolutely deny the occurrence of cyberattacks and data breach incidents, even in the face of overwhelming evidence.”
 This culture of silence allows insider threats in Nigeria to persist unchecked.

 Who Are the Insiders?
 Real Threats, Real People